 Installing the Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate will keep you from constantly climbing over or taking down your safety precautions.
 Because of it’s height, an impressive 36 inches tall, you can count on this to hold back even your larger breed dogs.
 Plus you’ll be able to open the latch one-handed, making it a gate that won’t hinder your day-to-day activities.

 It’s pressure-mounted, also, so you can take it with you, and with optional hardware you can still maximize the stability for a longer install, should that be a more effective use for your family.
 You’ll also have your choice in two colors so you’ll be able to ensure that even if you can’t match your decor exactly, you’ll at least be able to minimize the color clashing.

-With nearly 6,500 customer reviews on Amazon, it makes the overall rating, 4.3 stars, all the more impressive.
+With over 16,000 customer reviews on Amazon, it makes the overall rating, 4.6 stars, all the more impressive.
 There’s every reason to believe that you’ll be one of the literal thousands of satisfied customers, should you purchase this gate.

 Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate Key Features: